Anchorsify/Anchorsify.github.io/_pages/Leaf.md

 **Hyuuga begin with 1 less Unique Point.**

 #### -=[ Byakugan – White Eye ]=-
 Activating Byakugan is a Speed 0, Seal Speed 6 action which, once you can reduce its Seal Speed to 0, you no longer need to perform handseals to activate it.
+You can activate Byakugan when rolling Initiative with the Preparation ability.
 Byakugan has an Upkeep of 2, grants +5 to Awareness rolls, and while active, anyone Hidden (or who attempts to Hide) within Byakugan’s range is automatically spotted if their Stealth TN is lower than your total bonus to Awareness (without the normal 1d20, or anything in place of it).

 You can differentiate between people and clones (except for Kage Bunshin), and can tell if someone is using Henge (though this does not allow you to see their true form).